rstudio/rstudio-conf-2022-program/lightning-talks/visualizing-distributions-uncertainty-using-ggdist.md

 talk_id: 22228
 talk_slug: visualizing-distributions-uncertainty-using-ggdist
 talk_type: lightning
+talk_tags: [modeling, tool, visualisation]
 session_slug: lightning-talks
-block: 4-4-session
 # ---- Edit information below this line ----
 # The title of your talk
-talk_title: Visualizing distributions and uncertainty using ggdist
+talk_title: "Visualizing distributions and uncertainty using ggdist"
 # A short version of the title, suitable for small displays
 talk_title_short: Visualizing distributions and uncertainty using ggdist
 # A link to your talk's materials, when ready